hdvanegasm/blockchain/README.md

 ## Instructions:

+* If you want to restore the project directory to a initial state, you must run *utilities/prepare_environment.py*.
+This file will delete all the public/private key pairs of the system and will delete the file that stores the complete blockchain.

 * If you want to execute a client, you must run *client.py* file.
 If there is not a sharing node, the first execution of this script will run a node that share all the information between nodes.
 If there is a sharing node, the other clients will connect to him and they will be able to share all the information in a broadcast way.

 * If a sharing node disconnects, another client will take his place.